 TO CLASS 2

-This Autumn term, our topic is Chocolate.
-In our Literacy sessions we will be reading Roald Dahl's Charlie and the Chocolate Factory.
-The children will be looking at character analysis, setting descriptons, dilemmas and endings.
-They will also be planning and writing their own adventure story.
+This Spring term, our topic is Into the Woods.
+In our Literacy sessions we will be looking at different traditional tales.
+The children will be looking at character analysis, setting descriptions, dilemmas and endings.
+We will be writing letters and trying our hand at writing our own versions of these tales.
 In Maths, we will be covering place value, addition and subtraction, multiplication and division, time and measure.
-In Foundation subjects, children will be learning about the works of famous artist Quentin Blake; designing their own chocolate bar and packaging; where chocolate comes from; the Mayans and the history of chocolate.
+In Foundation subjects, children will be learning about the works of famous artist Andy Goldsworthy and creating their own nature sculptures, investigating light and shadows; learning about the local area.
+During Science Week, we will be looking at the life and accomplishments of Isambard Kingdom Brunel, who was a prolific English mechanical and civil engineer.

-The children have two sessions of PE this term, Sports Club and Gymnastics, in addition to Karate and Football.
-They will be learning games skills, but also self-discipline and socialization skills from martial arts.
 PE Kits can be kept in school for the half term and will need to be in school every day.
-Please can you ensure that your child has the correct PE kit and a tracksuit and trainers for the beginning of term when the weather is still chilly.
-Our coach has also requested that children wear proper trainers for Football, for their own safety, as their usual plimsoles are not strong enough.
+Please can you ensure that your child has the correct PE kit, which should include a pair of outdoor trainers and a tracksuit for when the weather is still chilly.

 Reading daily to young children can help with language acquisition and literacy skills; spark a child's imagination and stimulate curiousity.
 To help foster a love of reading in our pupils, we encourage them to read a minimum of three times a week.
 3 Dojo points will be awarded to our Reading Champions, those children that have read five times or more in a week.
 We have created a welcoming space in our classroom, where children can read and recommend books to others, and will be incorporating DEAR time (Drop Everything And Read) into our timetable.
 We ask that reading books and diaries are in school every day, please can you ensure that you sign your child's reading diary.